vmlaker/hello-websocket/README.rst

 Installation
 ------------

-The code uses Python and third-party modules installed in a ``virtualenv``.
-But since OpenCV is not part of the Python Package Index, you're gonna need to install it system-wide.
-(Later below, *make* will manually pull the library into the virtual environment):
+The code uses Python in a virtualenv.
+Since OpenCV is not officially in the `Python Package Index <http://pypi.org>`_, we manually copy the system OpenCV library into the virtualenv.

+First, install OpenCV for Python system-wide:
 ::

    apt-get install python-opencv